thiagofuruchima/deeplearning_brazilian_cars_classifier/README.md

 ## File Descriptions <a name="files"></a>

-The model folder contains the notebook related to the deep learning image classification task.
+- The model folder contains the notebook related to the deep learning image classification task.
 Markdown cells were used to assist in walking through the thought process of individual steps.

-The app folder contains the WebApp related files.
+- The app folder contains the WebApp related files.

+- The data folder contains some pictures that can be used to test the WebApp.

-The app.yaml is used by GAE in production.
+- The app.yaml is used by GAE in production.

 ## Results <a name="results"></a>

 The final model was able classify 129 different brazilian car models achieving a 91% average accuracy on test set.
+The WebApp developed using this model can be accessed [here](https://deeplearning-brazilian-cars.appspot.com/).
-The full "Classification Report" can be viewed below:
+The full "Classification Report" is shown below:

 <pre>
  precision    recall  f1-score   support